henreth/henreth/README.md

 - 🌌 Check out my work at: **https://henreth.github.io/**

-- 🔭 My last project was: [**Pocket Programmers**](https://github.com/henreth/pocketpros), an interactive digital trading card experience themed around famous software engineers.
+- 🔭 My last project was: [**NASAVISION**](https://github.com/henreth/nasavision), a web application that utlizes official NASA and other space related API to provide information on the universe.

 - 🛰 More About Me: When I'm not programming, I'm either reading philosophy 📖, lifting weights 🏋️, or learning how to speak French 🇫🇷.